Ulrich Lins

-Ulrich Lins (born 4 August 1943) is a German historian and Esperantist.
+Ulrich Lins (born 4 August 1943) is a German historian.

 Biography

-Youth

 Ulrich Lins was born on 4 August 1943 in Bonn, Germany.
-In 1958, he learned Esperanto.

-He studied history, political science, and Japanology at the universities of Bonn and Cologne.
+Lins studied history, political science, and Japanology at the universities of Bonn and Cologne.
 In 1971 and 1972, he was an observer at the University of Tokyo and completed his doctoral thesis on the history of the Oomoto sect.
-As a teacher, he oversees university exchanges between Germany and other countries.

-He is married and has two children, including Marko Naoki Lins.

-Involvement in the Esperanto Movement

-He has held the following positions in the movement, among others: